ANL-CEEESA/UnitCommitment.jl/docs/src/index.md

 # UnitCommitment.jl

-**UnitCommitment.jl** (UC.jl) is a Julia/JuMP optimization package for the Security-Constrained Unit Commitment Problem (SCUC), a fundamental optimization problem in power systems used, for example, to clear the day-ahead electricity markets.
+**UnitCommitment.jl** (UC.jl) is a Julia/JuMP optimization package for modeling and solving the two-stage Stochastic Unit Commitment (SUC) problem, which permits the representation of uncertainty in a broad range of problem parameters.
+As a special case of the SUC problem, UC.jl allows for modeling and solving the Security-Constrained Unit Commitment Problem (SCUC), a fundamental optimization problem in power systems used, for example, to clear the day-ahead electricity markets.
 The package provides benchmark instances for the problem and Julia/JuMP implementations of state-of-the-art mixed-integer programming formulations.

 ## Package Components